| |

 Why Following a Car Maintenance Schedule is Crucial

-It’s easy to simply wait until something breaks to deal with it.
+It’s easy to wait until something breaks to deal with it.
 But preventive maintenance saves you both money and headaches down the road.
 Here’s why following a regular car maintenance schedule is so important:

 Enhances Safety